kakao/buffalo/docs/index.rst

 ===================================

 .. image:: ./buffalo.png
    :width: 320px

 Buffalo is a fast and scalable production-ready open source project for recommendation systems.
 Buffalo effectively utilizes system resources, enabling high performance even on low-spec machines.
 The implementation is optimized for CPU and SSD.
 Even so, it shows good performance with GPU accelerator, too.
 Buffalo, developed by Kakao, has been reliably used in production for various Kakao services.

 Buffalo provides the following algorithms:

   - Alternating Least Squares [1]_
   - Bayesian Personalized Ranking Matrix Factorization [2]_
   - Word2Vec [3]_
   - CoFactors [4]_

 All algorithms are optimized for multi-threading and some support GPU accelerators.

 One of the best things about this library is a very low memory usage compared to other competing libraries.
 With chunked data management and batch learning with HDF5, handling a large-scale data, even bigger than memory size on laptop machine, is made possible.
 Check out the benchmarks page(https://github.com/kakao/buffalo/tree/master/benchmark) for more details on Buffalo performance.

-Plus, Buffalo provides a variety of convenient features for research and production purposes, such as tensorboard integration, hyper-parameter optimization and so on.
+Plus, Buffalo provides a variety of convenient features for research and production purposes.

 .. toctree::